wallarm/product-documentation/docs/latest/updating-migrating/older-versions/what-is-new.md

 Changes in node registration methods result in some updates in node types:

-* The node supporting the unified registration by token has the **Wallarm node** type.
-The script to be run on the server to register the node is named `register-node`.

-    Previously, the Wallarm node was named [**cloud node**](/2.18/user-guides/nodes/cloud-node/).
-It also supported registration by the token but with the different script named `addcloudnode`.
+* The script to be run on the server to register the node is named `register-node`.
+Previously, the Wallarm node named [**cloud node**](/2.18/user-guides/nodes/cloud-node/) supported registration by the token but with the different script named `addcloudnode`.

-    The cloud node is not required to be migrated to the new node type.
+    The cloud node is not required to be migrated to the new deployment process.
 * The [**regular node**](/2.18/user-guides/nodes/regular-node/) supporting the registration by "email-password" passed to the `addnode` script is deprecated.

-    Starting from version 4.0, registration of the node deployed as the NGINX, NGINX Plus module or the Docker container looks as follows:
+Now, registration of the node looks as follows:

-    1. Create the **Wallarm node** in Wallarm Console and copy the generated token.
+1. Proceed to Wallarm Console → **Settings** → **API tokens**.
+1. [Generate the token](../../user-guides/settings/api-tokens.md) with the **Deploy** role.
-    1. Run the `register-node` script with the node token passed or run the Docker container with the `WALLARM_API_TOKEN` variable defined.
+1. Run the required deployment artifact of the node with the API token passed in the corresponding parameters.

 !!! info "Regular node support"
-        The regular node type is deprecated in release 4.x and will be removed in future releases.
+    The regular node type is deprecated and will be removed in future releases.

-        It is recommended to replace the regular node with the **Wallarm node** before the regular type is removed.
-You will find the appropriate instructions in the node upgrade guides.

 ## Terraform module to deploy Wallarm on AWS

-Starting from release 4.0, you can easily deploy Wallarm to [AWS](https://aws.amazon.com/) from the Infrastructure as Code (IaC)-based environment using the [Wallarm Terraform module](https://registry.terraform.io/modules/wallarm/wallarm/aws/).
+You can now easily deploy Wallarm to [AWS](https://aws.amazon.com/) from the Infrastructure as Code (IaC)-based environment using the [Wallarm Terraform module](https://registry.terraform.io/modules/wallarm/wallarm/aws/).

 The Wallarm Terraform module is the scalable solution meeting the best industry standards of security and failover ensuring.
 During its deployment, you can choose either the **proxy** or **mirror** deployment option based on your requirements for the traffic flow.